 Our research team has developed a complex, multidimensional mechanical system made out of DNA for testing molecular bonds and detecting molecular species.
 We have also developed enhancements to the process of DNA origami that expand the opportunity space for DNA-based nanosystems substantially.
-Additional ongoing projects involve “shape-shifting” DNA nanodevices and computational methods for generating the tools required to fully exploit the potential of DNA-based nanosystems.
+WE collaborate with colleagues in Computer Science to develop computational methods to improve various aspects of DNA nanoengineering.

-The lab is currently funded by two multi-lab grants from the NSF designed to bridge the chasm between theory (Computer Science) and practice (Molecular Biology).
-Watch out!
+The lab is currently funded by a grant from the NSF designed to bridge the chasm between theory (Computer Science) and practice (Molecular Biology).